toggledbits/sockproxyd/README.md

                             larger than the network block size are received nbytes chunks.
 It is usually not necessary to change this.
     NTFY=dev/sid/act[/pid]  Set the device, serviceID, and action to be used for notification of waiting receive data.
-If not used, no notification is invoked.
+If not used, no notification action is invoked.
                             The optional "pid" (string) can be used as an identifier for each conn- ection if a client device has multiple connections through the proxy (i.e. it tells you which connection has available data).
+See the "Multiple Connections" section below for more information about that.
     PACE=seconds            Limits the pace with which received-data notifications are sent to not more than once every "seconds" seconds.
-Default: 0, waiting received sends an immediate notification.
+Default: 0, waiting data sends an immediate notification.
 If a number of datagrams are received in a short time, this can result in the proxy "spamming" the plugin/device.
 Setting the frequency higher prevents this, but then requires the plugin/device to scan for further data for an equal period of time.
 That is, if the pace is 2 seconds, the plugin should loop attempting to read data for 2 seconds (at least) when notified, in case more data comes in during the notification pause.

 When a host first connects to the proxy, the initial greeting is sent.
 This greeting is always `OK TOGGLEDBITS-SOCKPROXY n pid`, where _n_ is the integer version number of the proxy.
 If your